 4. Filter Your Water

 “Clean” drinking water from your kitchen tap has come from an exterior water source that has been potentially subject to pesticides and industrial run-off.
 It then travels through miles of pipeline, picking up contaminants along the way.
 It’s been disinfected with potential carcinogens like chlorine, ammonia and or chloramines; then “fortified” with fluoride.
 Drinking, showering and bathing every day with this chemical mix affects your health.
 The environmental organization The Environmental Working Group spent three years investigating America’s drinking water and the results were shocking.
 They found that roughly 85% of the population was using tap water laced with over 300 contaminants, many with unknown, long-term effects, and more than half of which aren’t even regulated by the EPA.
-The best option is buy a whole-house filtration system; but you can start with a counter-top filter drinking pitcher like Aquasana or Britta and start drinking safer water today.
+The best option is buy a whole-house filtration system; but you can start with a counter-top filter drinking pitcher and start drinking safer water today.

 These 4 actionable tips are easy, affordable, and will positively impact your health.
 Click here to read other ways to detoxify your home.